cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 :::

-### Send Tokens
+## Send Tokens

-The following command could be used to send coins from one account to another:
+The following command can be used to send coins from one account to another:

 ```bash
 gaiacli tx send \